v-morris/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: September 10, 2019

+**Today's Progress**: Again another busy day and not a ton of coding!
+Scheduled all of my checkup Dr appts this week and needed to take my doggo to the vet, so busy busy!
+I messed around with Vue for a little bit this morning after I woke up.
+I got 2 emails/calls today for 2 more interviews this week!
+One is my 4th interview with a company, the other is my first.
+I'm extremely excited for both!
+Both are Java roles, so I spent some time tonight reviewing a little Java.
+Tomorrow will be a full Java review day!

+**Thoughts:** JAVA JAVA JAVA JAVA JAVA.
+I need to get better at Java!
+I'm letting imposter syndrome get to me a bit, but I definitely know I am capable of learning what I need to learn for both of these roles!
+It's just a matter of getting me exposed to it an in the role!
+It's been really difficult bouncing back and forth between Java and JavaScript.
+My interview the other day was for JS.
+So I've been through a good amount of interviews, but I'm trying to keep my brain straight because I'm going JS interview, Java interview, JS interview, Java interview.
+I have to keep switching gears!
+It's definitely keeping me on my toes and constantly learning for sure.

+### Day 13: September 9, 2019

+**Today's Progress**: Interview today!
+Also took a little bit to expose myself to Vue.js because the company that I interviewded for uses Vue.

+**Thoughts:** Vue seems overall pretty easy to grasp.
+Didn't get to spend much time on it, but enough to see a few of the differences from React.

+### Day 12: September 8, 2019

+**Today's Progress**: Today was a busy day.
+Not much coding, but solved 2 challenges on HackerRank and fixed the errors in my ToDo app!

+**Thoughts:** Not many thoughts today...
+I noticed I solved the challenges I did on HackerRank fairly quick so I felt pretty good about that.
+It shows that my thought process is getting better!
+Interview tomorrow!

+### Day 11: September 7, 2019

+**Today's Progress**: I remade my very first ToDo List application that I had made in Java to compare my understanding of when I started vs now.
+It is much more dynamic.
+Still more work to be done on it, but feeling happy with how far I've come!

+**Thoughts:** Overall completely happy with how far my thought process has come/developed.
+I still have a long way to go, but Java is definitely helping me approach programs more thoughtfully.

 ### Day 10: September 6, 2019

 **Today's Progress**: Today I had the interview!
 I'm not sure how I did and there were a lot of terms about Java that I've heard but did not know more in depth.
 For whatever reason I thought you had to initialize the garbage collector in Java.
 I knew about garbage collection for memory management but was not sure how it worked at all in Java.
 I also did not know the difference between a TreeMap and a TreeSet.
 I was asked about Vectors and ArrayList and which one was synchronized.
 I knew about both uses of them but I wasn't sure which was synchronized, and guessed Vector because I was pretty sure that ArrayLists were not.
 I was also asked about SOAP vs REST.
 I know REST API but have never worked with SOAP.
 I had done some research on it in the past but it completely slipped my memory what the differences were.
 So all the questions that I was unsure of/thought I missed, I did research on them after the interview.